Ornella-e/Memory-code/README.md

 Memory Code

 Description:
-Memory Code is a dynamic game which consist of cards with different coding logos.
-The player has a board with 12 cards on one side and one card on the other side.
+Memory Code is a dynamic game which consists of cards with different coding logos.
+The player has a board with 12 cards on one side and 1 card on the other side.
 Both will be shown one second each, first the one card and then the board.
 Everytime the player needs to guess which cards match.